vapreace/devops-23-24-JPE-PSM-1231832/CA1/README.md

 -   The part concludes with tagging the master branch after successful merges to mark new versions of the application, showcasing effective branch management and integration in version control.

 ### Key Developments
-In the second part, the focus shifted towards utilizing branch-based development to enhance the application's features and fix any existing bugs while ensuring that the master branch remained stable for "publishing" the stable versions of the Tutorial React.js and Spring Data REST Application.
-The steps included:
+In the second part, the focus shifted towards utilizing branch-based development to enhance the application's features and fix any existing bugs, ensuring that the master branch remained stable for "publishing" the stable versions of the Tutorial React.js and Spring Data REST Application.

+The steps for adding new features and fixing bugs are similar to those described in Part 1.
+Therefore, to avoid repetition, I will not show all the code again.
+The main difference here is the use of branches.
+Here are the main steps:

 1. **Start using the master branch**